carloscastrojumo/github-cherry-pick-action/README.md

     types: ["closed"]
  ...
 ```
-Mor informatoin can be found in the [GitHub Blog](https://github.blog/2020-08-03-github-actions-improvements-for-fork-and-pull-request-workflows/#improvements-for-public-repository-forks)
+More information can be found in the [GitHub Blog](https://github.blog/2020-08-03-github-actions-improvements-for-fork-and-pull-request-workflows/#improvements-for-public-repository-forks)

 ## License